andyalex234/sales_forecasting/README.md

-# Sales Forecasting usign ML
+# Sales Forecasting using ML